Skip to main content

 • Court costs of $150 for monitoring the person’s driving record may be imposed.

-• You may also request a deferred finding through our on-line mitigation tool
+• You may request a deferred finding through our Online Infraction Response Tool:

 • Q: What happens if I violate the conditions of a deferred finding?